emmanuel-karanja/SquadioTechAssessment/README.md

   an implementation that writes the formatted logs to a Queue within a message broker like ActiveMQ or RabbitMQ, and then a log aggregator(e.g. LogStash) can be connected to that queue and channel the log messages to the right persistence method(html or text files or ElasticSearch).
 So,we get to separate the log generation and log persistence.

+   A Note On DTOs (You don't have to read this).

+  This is done for the sake of this implementation bearing in mind that when giving out the JSON or XML response, we don't always want to include all the fields within an entity(or table row for that matter) or that we need to get data from various sources and amalgamate it to generate a certain response or the fact that it may not be practical to use a DTO or JPA (e.g. try mapping ISO8583 messages into DTOs!, in the case of ISO8583, all you really need is a HashMap or a JSONObject)